AlessioBoetti/deep-learning-applications/README.md

 ### Exercise 2: Working with Real LLMs
 Objective: In this exercise we will see how to use the [Hugging Face](https://huggingface.co/) model and dataset ecosystem to access a *huge* variety of pre-trained transformer models.
 Instantiate the `GPT2Tokenizer` and experiment with encoding text into integer tokens.
 Compare the length of input with the encoded sequence length.
 Then instantiate a pre-trained `GPT2LMHeadModel` and use the [`generate()`](https://huggingface.co/docs/transformers/v4.27.2/en/main_classes/text_generation#transformers.GenerationMixin.generate) method to generate text from a prompt.

+I performed some experiments on encoding with two input phrases.

+First phrase:
+- Input: "Hello World!"
+- Input text length: 2
+- Encoded text length: 3
+- Decoded text: "Hello World!"

+Second phrase:
+- Input: "Why did the transformer go to Hugging Face?
+It needed a little attention!"
+- Input text length: 13
+- Encoded text length: 16
+- Decoded text: "Why did the transformer go to Hugging Face?
+It needed a little attention!"

+Then, regarding the generation experiments:
+- Prompt: "Thanks for all the"
+- Generated text: "Thanks for all the hard work.
+I'm excited to hear from you guys!
+(Thanks for reading)"

+- Prompt: "Peter Piper picked a peck of pickled peppers."
+- Generated text: "Peter Piper picked a peck of pickled peppers.
+He was going to make a pot of them and put them in the fridge for an hour and a half.
+When he finished, he walked away and picked the peppers, put them in the fridge"

 ### Exercise 3: Reusing Pre-trained LLMs
 #### Exercise 3.1: Training a Text Classifier